ravelinx22/react-swipeable-cards/README.md

 ### Card

-Card that is going to be displayed inside the CardWrapper
+Card that is going to be displayed inside the CardWrapper.

 **Optional Props:**